 Configure single sign-on

 Before you get started with single sign-on for header-based applications, you should have already installed an Application Proxy connector and the connector can access the target applications.
-If not, follow the steps in Tutorial: Azure AD Application Proxy then come back here.
+If not, follow the steps in Tutorial: Microsoft Entra application proxy then come back here.

 - After your application appears in the list of enterprise applications, select it, and select Single sign-on.